rafaqz/DEBplant/README.md

 Scripts are provided for building al the plots from the paper, and also for using the interactive user-interface used to examine and simplify the model.

+__Notice: these scripts are for julia 1.3, and many of these packages have changed and are out of date.
+If you want this or DynamicEnergyBudgets.jl to work on more recent versions, please make an issue__

-To set up, run julia in this folder, then run:
+To set up, run julia 1.3 in this folder, then run:

 ```julia-repl
 ]